tseyanglim/VST/README.md

 ## Materials

-**VST** (UNDER CONSTRUCTION) contains the main codebase.
-For now, this contains usable code snippets; this will eventually be developed into an installable package.
+[**VST**](vst) contains the main codebase.
+For now, this contains usable code snippets, as well as `ipynb` notebooks with more extensive documentation; this will eventually be developed into an installable package.

 [**VST Automation**](VST%20Automation) *TEMPORARY* contains a basic automation example for 15.879 use.